 During his lifetime the calavera images created by Posada were perhaps the most popular items he produced and accordingly, he is generally credited with popularizing the calavera images commonly seen today.
 The most famous of which was dubbed “la Calavera Catrina” by Diego Rivera is believed to have first appeared in 1912 just a few months before Posada’s death.
 But Posada produced many political cartoons, recorded a wide variety of Mexican cultural life including religious and sensational images.

-Posada, Manuel Manilla and at least one other illustrator named Cortes all created skeleton images called calaveras for Dia de Muertos, (Day of the Dead).
+While working for Vanegas Arroyo, Posada, Manuel Manilla and at least one other illustrator named Cortes, all created skeleton images called calaveras for Dia de Muertos, (Day of the Dead).
 The calaveras were issued along with corridos (songs) or verses usually satirizing some poignant issue of the day or showing living persons as though they were dead.